Posted April 8, 2019 by Mark Perna

 Quite simply, professional skills are the personal attributes to succeed in the workplace.
 They include critical traits and abilities such as work ethic, communication, ability to accept feedback, confidence, leadership, flexibility, integrity, critical thinking, problem-solving, work-life balance, punctuality, stress management, and many more.
 They are universal across all levels, in all industries, at all times.

 When I think of professional skills, I think of the individuals that I truly enjoy working with.
 These include members of my own team at TFS Results as well as the education and business professionals I interact with daily.
 These individuals approach their work with passion.
 They’re honest, hardworking, and well spoken.
 They can take on a leadership role, but they also know when to defer to others.
 They communicate clearly and display confidence.
 They’re not perfect, but they’re always striving to improve.
 They’re professionals and they have the skills to prove it.

 The development of professional skills should start with career exploration—in my opinion, as early as middle school.
 Young people don’t need to wait until they enter the workforce to start learning how to best function as part of a team in that setting.
 As educators and workforce training leaders, we can focus on the simple actions and habits of professionals:

 There are many ways to incorporate professional skills into lesson planning.
-Anyone familiar with my company TFS is probably aware of our strategy for imparting professional skills in the classroom, the Career Tree.
+Anyone familiar with my team is probably aware of our strategy for imparting professional skills in the classroom, the Career Tree.
 Right alongside technical abilities, professional skills are foundational to a young person’s long-term success.

 What’s more, professional skills can be viewed as life skills translated to the workforce.
 Young people who start cultivating professional skills now are setting themselves up to win not just in the workplace, but in their personal lives as well.
 Their middle and high schools years are such a formative period in their development.
 We can help them form the professional skills now that will serve them the rest of their lives.